imixs/imixs-workflow/src/site/markdown/engine/documentservice.md

 ### Ignore Index
 The DocumentService adds a document automatically into the Lucene search index.
 This default behavior can be deactivated on document level.
 To skip a document from indexing the item '$noindex' can be set to 'true'.
 In this case the document will not be added/updated in the lucene index.
 If the document is already indexed it will be removed from the index.

+## Query Documents

+All documents are managed by the Java Persistece API (JPA).
+The Java Persistence Query Language (JPQL) can be used to select documents by the Document entity schema independent from the existence of the Lucene search index.
+The following example selects all documents from the type='workitem':

+	SELECT document FROM Document AS document
+	WHERE document.type='workitem'

+ JPQL can be used to sort documents by one of the attributes 'id', 'type', 'modified' or 'created'.
+These are the attributtes of the Document Entity Bean.
+The following example sorts the result by the creation date:

+	SELECT document FROM Document AS document
+	WHERE document.type='workitem'
+	ORDER BY document.created DESC

 ## The Access Control List of a Document
 Additional the _DocumentService_ allows to restrict the read- and write access for a document by providing a [ACL](.acl.html).
 The items '$readaccess' and '$writeaccess' can be added into a document to restrict the access.
 The items can provide a list of UserIds or Roles.